CS588-Team3/ai-enhanced-smart-fridge/README.md

 - Reduce food waste and simplify daily meal planning

 The system uses a serverless AWS backend and a modern full-stack architecture.

+**Our App Endpoint URL:** https://d2y4x707vtgp8u.cloudfront.net/

+We recommend logging in with your own email.
+Alternatively, you may use our test account:

+  Email: fasob29771@aupvs.com

+  Password: 1007Password!

 ---